kkrull/bambam/README.md

   - `ts-node` adds TypeScript support to `cucumber-js`.
   - `tsconfig-paths` allows TypeScript sources in `features/` to use path aliases to production code sources.
+  - `features/cucumber.cjs`: configuration file for where to find tests and support code
+  - `features/tsconfig.json`: TypeScript configuration
 - `direnv` integrates environment management with your shell (e.g. bash or zsh).
   - `.envrc`: configuration script
   - Homebrew installation: `brew install direnv`